collective/collective.bpmproxy/README.rst

 * A portlet to list all tasks available in every running process on the configured C7 instance.
 (Or just the tasks related to the current Plone page.)

+* A Portlet to trigger BPMN signals at the configured C7 instance from Plone.

 * A content-rule action to broadcast BPMN signals events at the configured C7 instance from configured events at Plone.

 * Support to show related available user task forms also for pages of other types than BPM Proxy.

+* Support to map ++add++ and ++edit++ forms as user task forms and complete user task from their completion.

 ..
 Examples